Money Philosophy

 Room for Error

-As you create that plan, recognise we’re all playing different games with different amounts of resource, risk and timelines.
-Recognise the race your playing and stay in your swimlane without getting caught up in others.
+We're all playing different games with different resources, risk, and timelines.
+Stay in your lane without getting caught up in others.

 Core Behaviour and Habit Set

-By collapsing these principles into a core set of habits and behaviours, a set of financial player maps can be created that look out for these behaviours, encourage and reward them.
-They are configurable by our clients to adapt them for their markets.
+By collapsing these principles into a core set of habits and behaviours, we create financial player maps that encourage and reward them.

 Save